-Setting up a PayPal account is a piece of cake.
-However, there’s more to it than just filling out a form with your name and email address.
-There are a few steps and requirements you should be aware of, which we’ve outlined in this in-depth guide.
+Setting yourself up with a PayPal account is simple.
+However, there’s more to it than just entering your name and email address.
+You should be aware of a few steps and requirements, which we’ve outlined in this in-depth guide.

 Read also: What is PayPal?
 How do you use it?

-Before we get into how to set up a PayPal account, you need to decide which kind of PayPal account you want to make.
+Before we get into setting up a PayPal account, you need to decide which kind of PayPal account you want to make.
 There are two types: personal and business, and they each have certain benefits and ideal uses.

-If you just want to send money to friends or do some online shopping, a personal PayPal account is all you need.
-This is the easiest type of account to set up, and for the vast majority of people it’s the one you want to pick.
+If you want to send money to friends or do some online shopping, a personal PayPal account is all you need.
+This is the easiest type of account to set up, and it’s the correct choice for the vast majority of users.

 The other type of PayPal account is specifically for businesses.
 Choose this option if you want to sell products online and accept debit and credit card payments for a small fee.
-A business account also allows up to 200 employees to access the account and offers some other special benefits.
+Business accounts allow up to 200 employees to access the account, and they offer some other special benefits.

-For the purposes of this guide, we’ll be focusing on how to create a personal PayPal account, but the process is very similar for both types of accounts.
+For this guide, we’ll be focusing on creating a personal PayPal account, but the process is very similar for both types of accounts.

 How to set up a PayPal account

 Let’s start with the basics.
-To set up a PayPal account, visit Paypal’s website and click the Sign Up button in the top-right corner of the screen.
-The next step is to choose the account type you want: Personal or Business.
+To set up a PayPal account, visit Paypal’s website and click the Sign-Up button in the top-right corner of the screen.
+Now choose the account type you want: Personal or Business.

-To start using PayPal, you need to add in your debit or credit card.
-This will link your PayPal account to a bank account so you can deposit or withdraw money from PayPal.
-You can do that by clicking the blue Get started button and filling out the form that pops up.
-This is technically optional, but without it your PayPal account will be severely limited.
+To start using PayPal, you need to add your debit, credit card, or bank account.
+This will link your PayPal account to a bank account so you can deposit or withdraw money.
+This is technically optional, but without it, your account will be severely limited.

-The last step in this process is to verify your email address, if you haven’t already, by clicking the link in the email sent to you by PayPal.
+The last step in this process is to verify your email address, if you haven’t already, by clicking the link in the email sent to you.

 Below we’ve listed the full list of steps in brief for your reference.